 Elimination case studies

-The first five case studies chronicle malaria histories, programme successes, challenges and future outlooks in Cape Verde, Mauritius, Sri Lanka, Turkey and Turkmenistan.
+The 10 case studies chronicle malaria histories, programme successes, challenges and future outlooks in Bhutan, Cape Verde, Malaysia, Mauritius, Philippines, Réunion, Sri Lanka, Tunisia, Turkey and Turkmenistan.

-- The Mauritius and Turkmenistan case studies present lessons from successful elimination efforts.
+- The Mauritius, Réunion, Tunisia and Turkmenistan case studies present lessons from successful elimination efforts.

-- The Cape Verde, Sri Lanka and Turkey case studies present lessons from countries that are making remarkable progress towards malaria free-status.
+- The case studies for Bhutan, Cape Verde, Malaysia, Philippines, Sri Lanka and Turkey present lessons from countries that are making remarkable progress towards malaria free-status.